Education Research Current About VU Amsterdam NL

 Personal information

-Her research is informed by her disciplinary background in medical sociology and social studies of science and technology, along with her expertise in mixed methods, computational methods, and inter- and transdisciplinary research approaches.
+Her work is informed by her disciplinary background in sociology and Science and Technology Studies (STS), as well as her expertise in mixed methods, computational methods, and inter- and transdisciplinary research approaches.

-In her PhD research, Lea investigates how digital methods may provide an innovative way to diversify the knowledge and perspectives available in evidence-based medicine.
-Specifically, her project leverages natural language processing (NLP) techniques to analyse and incorporate patients’ experience-based knowledge from online sources into public health and clinical guidelines.
-She strongly believes that the meaningful inclusion of more diverse knowledge has the potential to improve healthcare practice and, in this case, lead to more equitable, relevant and robust guidelines as recommendations better reflect the needs and experiences of patients and professionals.
+In her PhD research, Lea investigated how digital methods may provide an innovative way to diversify the knowledge available in evidence-based medicine.
+Specifically, her project explored how natural language processing (NLP) can be used to incorporate patients’ experiential knowledge from online sources into public health and clinical guidelines, with the aim of supporting more inclusive and higher-quality guidelines.

 Ancillary activities